Skip to content

 Custom Model

-You can get current receipe to see which modules would be loaded and change them if desired
+You can get the current recipe to see which modules are loaded and adjust them if needed.

-For example, changing original llama to different one can be done with:
+For example, changing the original llama to a different one can be done with:

 text_encoder: Kijai/llava-llama-3-8b-text-encoder-tokenizer/